 "Where can I find Mr Malfoy?"

 "He promised to be at the bookstore, but only for a little while longer since he has business to do," Madam Malkin said.
 "If you can't find him, come right back here.
 Payment is in the usual way; he knows what to do."

 He nodded and walked out, ignoring the looks the Weasleys had gotten once the Malfoy name was mentioned.

 "Damn, he is indeed a sneaky man…"

 'Yeah… really sneaky.'

 Priscus came to the bookstore and went inside.
-He immediately spotted the blonde man.
-He just sent Draco off to get the schoolbooks apparently, and the blonde teen left.
-Priscus came forth to the man, hugging the package and said:
+He immediately spotted the blond man.
+He just sent Draco off to get the schoolbooks apparently, and the teen wandered off.
+Priscus came forth to the man, holding the package gingerly and said:

 "Package from Madam Malkin.
 The new dress-robe for your wife.
 Payment will be done as usual, and Madam Malkin said you knew what to do."